John Wilhelm Rowntree

 John Wilhelm worked closely with the American Quaker, Rufus Jones, in pursuing these ideas.
 He planned to write a Quaker history with Rufus Jones which would illustrate the link between early Quakers and the new ideas.
 John Wilhelm also played a leading role in organising summer schools and he saw education of the young as a cornerstone fore the future and survival of the Society of Friends.

 He was in America seeking medical treatment for his debilitating blindness when he died unexpectedly, aged only thirty-six.
-He was buried at Haverford, USA (see above image).
+He was buried at Haverford, USA (see image below – photo taken by Spencer Brown).
 His history of Quakerism was completed by Rufus Jones and W.C.Braithwaite.
 The movement that John Wilhelm inspired continued after his death, culminating in the establishment and development of the educational centre of Woodbrooke College in Birmingham.
 His only son, Lawrence died at the age of 22, fighting in World War 1.

 Gillman, Frederick J. (1916): The Workers and Education: a Record of some Present Day Experiments, London: George Allen & Unwin Ltd. 35-37.